US Police Arrest Teenage Suspect In Kenosha Shooting - Statement - UrduPoint

 US Police Arrest Teenage Suspect In Kenosha Shooting - Statement

-WASHINGTON (UrduPoint News / Sputnik - 26th August, 2020) US law enforcement officers have arrested a teenage suspect in a shooting that left two people killed during protests in Kenosha, Wisconsin, the police department of the town of Antioch announced in a statement on Wednesday.
+WASHINGTON (UrduPoint News / Sputnik - 27th August, 2020) Law enforcement officers have arrested a teenage suspect in a shooting that left two people killed during violent protests in Kenosha, Wisconsin, the Antioch Police Department in the US state of Illinois announced in a statement on Wednesday.

 "The suspect in this incident, a 17-year-old Antioch resident, is currently in custody of the Lake County Judicial System pending an extradition hearing to transfer custody from Illinois to Wisconsin," the statement said.

-Two people were killed and at least another one seriously injured during the shooting in the Kenosha city of the midwestern US state of Wisconsin amid protests following the police-involved shooting of a Black man, Jacob Blake.
+Two people were killed and at least another one seriously injured during the shooting in Kenosha, Wisconsin, amid riots following the police-involved shooting of African American man Jacob Blake.

+The Kenosha County authorities issued an arrest warrant for the suspect and charged him with first degree intentional homicide.
+Media described the incident as a possible vigilante attack.

+Antioch is some 15 miles from Kenosha, which has been engulfed with violent disturbances for three straight nights.